Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability in the finite-size chain

 \section{Edge loss probability in the finite-size chain}

-We consider a same ladder model as references~\cite{wang2021quantum,xue2022non}, as shown in Fig.~\ref{fig-1}(a), which is composed of two chains \textit{A} and \textit{B}.
-Loss rate of $ i\gamma$ is introduced exclusively on chain \textit{B}, which serves as the only non-Hermitian term in this system.
+We consider the same ladder model as Refs~\cite{wang2021quantum,xue2022non}, as shown in Fig.~\ref{fig-1}(a); it is composed of two chains, \textit{A} and \textit{B}.
+The loss rate of $ i\gamma$ is introduced exclusively on chain \textit{B}, which serves as the only non-Hermitian term in this system.
 The quantum dynamics in such a lossy lattice is governed by

 with $\psi$ being the amplitude.
 The Hamiltonian in momentum space reads